melecouvreur/climbing-app/README.md

   DB_PASS=YOURPASSWORD
 ```

-- Run `npm run migrate` in the `climbing-app` folder in a new terminal window.
+- Run `npm run migrate` in the `my-app` folder in a new terminal window.
 This will create the 'user_info' and 'days' tables in your database and populate with fake user info.**

 **If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.